feathersjs-ecosystem/feathers-memory/README.md

 ### `$select`

 `$select` support in a query allows you to pick which fields to include or exclude in the results.
-Note: you can use the include syntax or the exclude syntax, not both together.
-See the section on [`Projections`](https://github.com/louischatriot/nedb#projections) in the NeDB docs.

 ```
 // Only retrieve name.
 query: {